 I create multidisciplinary dances inspired by contemporary conversations.
 I believe that lived, sensory experience is the basis of all connection and connectivity, and from there life is shaped and designed.
 My current choreographic explorations place the body in a state of heightened awareness, meaning that my personal practice and physical training methods include activation and awakening of internal sensory systems.
 I tune my body to be responsive to external influences and there is a distinct quality of movement that results from such readiness, regardless of choreography being improvised or set; and there is a calm fluidity and directness with energy, an elegance, clarity of focus and flow.

 Andrea Nann was born and raised in Vancouver and is fourth generation Chinese-Canadian.
 She is the founding artistic director of Toronto-based Dreamwalker Dance Company.
-A graduate of York University’s Department of Fine Arts in 1988, Andrea was a full-time member of the Danny Grossman Dance Company from 1988 to 2003.
+After graduating from York University’s Department of Fine Arts in 1988, Andrea was a full-time member of the Danny Grossman Dance Company from 1988 to 2003.
 Over the course of her 31-year career in contemporary and modern dance, Andrea has contributed to the creation of new works by over sixty dance and theatre creators.
 She continues to work as a guest artist with Peggy Baker Dance Projects, Tribal Crackling Wind, Astrid Dance, and Volcano.
 In 2016, Ontario Contact recognized Andrea as Artist of the Year for her contributions to the Performing Arts touring sector in Ontario.